 Calling all Genea-Musings Fans:

-2) Tell us about it in your own blog post, in a comment to this post, or in a Facebook Status post.
-Please leave a link in a comment to this post.
+3) Tell us about it in your own blog post, in a comment on this post, or in a Facebook post.

 Please comment on this post on the website by clicking the URL above and then the "Comments" link at the bottom of each post.
 Share it on Twitter, Facebook, or Pinterest using the icons below.
 Or contact me by email at firstname.lastname@example.org.